 Kobuk Valley National Park is one of a group of park units managed together as Western Arctic National Parklands (WEAR).
-With almost 12 million acres to manage, the WEAR staff has a big job to do.
+With 9 million acres to manage, the WEAR staff has a big job to do.
 It takes a variety of positions to accomplish the National Park Service mission in the Western Arctic parks.
 Some jobs are office-oriented, others focus on working with the public, and some involve working outdoors.
 Each job performs a vital function - that of providing visitors an opportunity to enjoy a unique experience while working hard to preserve natural and cultural resources for future generations.
 If you would like to be a part of accomplishing this mission, there are a few ways to do it.

 U.S. citizens can apply for jobs through an electronic application on the USAjobs website.
 Type "Western Arctic" in the "Keyword" field to find current job openings for Western Arctic National Parklands.